AaronRobinsonMSFT/DNNE/readme.md

     * See [`DNNE.props`](./src/msbuild/DNNE.props) for the MSBuild properties used to configure the build process.

-    * If NuPkg was built locally, remember to update the projects `nuget.config` to point at the local location of the recently built DNNE NuPkg.
+    * If NuPkg was built locally, remember to update the project's `nuget.config` to point at the local location of the recently built DNNE NuPkg.

     ```xml
     <ItemGroup>